Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 One of the common issues in Open source is to understand if a project is alive, abandoned or dead.

 When is alive is easy to see, the tickets are getting replies in reasonable time (like 1 month at maximum), the pull requests are getting reviews, the social channels keep pushing updates when there are (and not forgetting to do so) and so on.

 Abandoned is more complicated because maybe the owner or maintainer is not replying on the tickets or pull requests but is active on social networks.
 So basically seems that is not caring at all of the project but he wrote anything about it in the project page itself.
 Usually this means that a fork is possible without so many troubles but probably will be difficult to get the ownerships of the website domain, social accounts etc from the original creator.

+I> "In software engineering, a project fork happens when developers take a copy of source code from one software package and start independent development on it, creating a distinct and separate piece of software.
+The term often implies not merely a development branch, but also a split in the developer community, a form of schism."
+[Wikipedia](https://en.wikipedia.org/wiki/Fork_(software_development)

-Instead dead is like abandoned but there are no forks or any communication but just people asking if the project is still alive and no one is interested to move on the project.
+Instead dead is like abandoned but there are no forks or any communication from the authors but just people asking if the project is still alive and no one is interested to move on the project.

 Based on your skills you can decide what kind of effort you can put in a project and define a goal.
-As example can be: create a new fork that handle some bugs that are very annoying to still use the project without do any brand changes or  define a big plan maybe with the help of someone else.
+As example can be: create a new fork that handle some bugs that are very annoying (to still use the project without do any brand changes) or define a big plan maybe with the help of someone else.

-As newcomer to open source of course probably is better to start with a project alive but if you have skills and you think that you know how to lead a project you can do a fork, keeping the quality standards and so on with a fork.
+As newcomer to open source of course probably is better to start with a project alive but if you have skills and you think that you know how to lead a project, keeping the quality standards and so on with a fork.
 The kind of fork is based on the goals that you want to achieve and the time that you want to put on that.
-Can be strange this reference to time but when you take ownership of a OSS project you will see a lot of problems with time management for various reasons but this book has a full chapter about that.
+Can be strange this reference to time but when you take ownership of a FOSS project you will see a lot of problems with time management for various reasons but this book has a full chapter about that.

 ### Communicate on the internet